kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/01-verify-jwt-on-backend-to-get-current-user.md

 // MORE CODE
 ```

+* You may get this error `JsonWebTokenError: jwt must be provided`
-* You will get an error so change your function to look like this:
+* To fix change your function to look like this:

 ```
 // set up JWT authentication middleware